 You should eat and drink plenty of foods and drinks that are rich in calcium and vitamin D while you are using teriparatide injection.
 Your doctor will tell you which foods and drinks are good sources of these nutrients and how many servings you need each day.
 If you find it difficult to eat enough of these foods, tell your doctor.
 In that case, your doctor may prescribe or recommend a supplement.

 What should I do if I forget a dose?

 Use the missed dose as soon as you remember it that day.
 However, if the day has already passed, skip the missed dose and continue your regular dosing schedule.
 Never inject more than one dose per day.

 What side effects can this medication cause?

 Teriparatide injection may cause side effects.
-Tell your doctor if any of these symptoms or those listed in the SPECIAL PRECAUTIONS section are severe or do not go away:
+Tell your doctor if any of these symptoms are severe or do not go away:

 - heartburn or sour stomach

 - leg cramps